theowenyoung/blog/content/blog/adding-search-to-zola-blog-with-meilisearch-deployed-on-mogenius/index.en.md

 You can see the all source code on [my blog source code](https://github.com/theowenyoung/blog).

-As a programmer, it's not a big deal to setup those things with [mogenius](https://mogenius.com/home), sometimes their UI prompts are not very friendly, for example, the git address I entered at the beginning was `https://github.com/meilisearch/meilisearch`, then I can't create the service, the error message is: `This field is required.`, finally I tried another git url with suffix `.git`, then the form is valid, and I can choose the git branch.
+As a programmer, it's not a big deal to setup those things with [mogenius](https://mogenius.com/home), sometimes their UI prompts are not very friendly, for example:

+1. Firstly, I tried to create meilisearch without the template, the git address I entered at the beginning was `https://github.com/meilisearch/meilisearch`, then I can't create the service, the error message is: `This field is required.`, finally I tried another git url with suffix `.git`, then the form is valid, and I can choose the git branch.
 I don't know why they don't allow me to choose a tag branch, only the normal branches are allowed, luckily, Meilisearch has [one normal release branch](https://github.com/meilisearch/meilisearch/tree/release-v0.27.2), so I can choose it.
+2. Their log UI is broken on Firefox browser, the edge browser is okay.
+3. Even in Edge browser, the CI/CD monitor UI is broken, with an always refreshed page.

-I don't know if they will offer a config file to setup those form, like `vercel.josn` or `netlify.toml`, if so, it'll be easy for other non-programmers to setup those things.
+I don't know if they will offer a config file to setup those form, like `vercel.json` or `netlify.toml`, if so, it'll be easy for other non-programmers to setup those things.

 Finally, I'm appreciate that they can offer a so decent free plan, I hope I don't need to migrate it to another service.
 Let's see.